darylramirez/darylramirez/README.md

 ### Hi there 👋

+- 👩‍💻 My name is Daryl, and I am a full stack software engineer.
+- 🤖 Before transitioning into tech I was a public school math teacher in NYC.
+- 🔭 I’m currently working on a personal project and learning Data Structures & Algorithms.
+- 📫 How to reach me: darylc.ramirez@gmail.com
+- 😄 Pronouns: she/her
+- ⚡ Fun fact: I am a native New Yorker, and, as such, I do not have a driver's license!
+-

 <!--
 **darylramirez/darylramirez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.